Scorpinaus/ComfyUI-DiffusersLoader/README.md

 - Selecting all will create a combined T5 encoder in the same folder named combined_text_encoder.safetensors for the first use.

 ## Limitations & Future Improvements
-Future improvements is to update the seperate VAE, CLIP and UNET loaders.
 Add support for AuraFlow and other compatible diffusers format checkpoints